keirancc/nekohash/README.md

 ## Disclaimer

 While these hashing algorithms are fun and educational, they are not cryptographically secure.
 For serious cryptographic needs, please use established cryptographic hash functions.
+The encryption functionality, however, uses standard cryptographic primitives (AES-256-CTR) and is suitable for general use.